Best Management Practices for a River Cleanup, as practiced by Headwaters Trails.

 warms the water and allows the growth of weeds, something that is bad for the

-health of the river and the critters that depend upon it.
+health of the river and the critters that depend upon it as well as making it difficult to paddle.

 Under the law, the owner of the land adjoining the river